The "easier" part boiled down to three primary features:

 - Don't forget to include configuration for the plugins that enable you to use CommonJS with karma (karma-common-js).

 - Create a test.
-Mock any requires needed for the module and test.
+Mock any require statements needed for the module and test.

 - Create a